yous/whiteglass/about.md

 ## Installation

-Add this link to your Jekyll site's Gemfile:
+Add this line to your Jekyll site's Gemfile:

 ``` ruby
 gem "jekyll-whiteglass"